wilsonliaows/docs/connectors/google-sheets/action-search-rows.md

 This action allows you to search for rows in a sheet using search values in each individual column.
 The action will search for **exact matches** of the search values you provide.

 ## How to use it
-The following example will demonstrate how to use actions `Search rows` and `Update rows` together.
+The following example will demonstrate how to use the `Search rows` action in conjunction with `Update row`.

 Our sample sheet is a list of items from different countries.
 For Google Sheets connector to work, the sheet needs to have at least 1 header row and 1 data row.